VsevolodTrofimov/vuex-snapshot/README.md

 That promise will resolve with an `Array` of `Object`s that represents action's execution.
 It could be compared to snapshot, or tested manually.

-If vuex-snapshot experienced internal error snapAction test it would reject with an `Object` of following structure:
+If vuex-snapshot experienced internal error snapAction would reject with an `Object` of following structure:
 ```js
 {